 Your shed will also require approval from your local planning authority, usually the local council, which is another cost factor that needs to be taken into consideration.
 The approval requirements vary widely throughout Australia, both at a state and shire level, but as a rule, you can expect the approval fees and building license to add $5 per square metre to the cost of your shed.

 One of the biggest costs will be the actual erection of the shed you have purchased.
-Again, these vary enormously, but to give you some indication here are the hay shed prices for construction:
+Again, these vary enormously, but to give you some indication call our sales team on 1800 800 909 now!

 To take out the guess work when comparing quotes, download our quote comparison checklist below.